 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): DOWN HILLS.
-Dice that run low.
+Alt...Image imitating a page from an old document, text (as in main toot): CROCUS, or CROCUS METALLORUM.
+A nick name for a surgeon of the army and navy.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐